rafal-szypulka/b2m-nodejs-v2/docs/logging.md

 3).
 After the `docker-compose` completed the startup, verify you can access Kibana on `http://<your-hostname>:5601`.

 Logon using user: `elastic`, password: `changeme`
+>If you run the lab locally, you can use the `localhost`

 4).
 [Import](https://www.elastic.co/guide/en/kibana/6.8/managing-saved-objects.html) the index pattern, saved search, visualizations and dashboard from the provided `kibana.json` file.
 We will use them in the next part of the lab:
 - Go to Management -> Kibana/Saved Objects -> Import and select the `b2m-nodejs-v2/lab-1/kibana.json` file.